typofactur/winkysans/README.md

 **03 January 2025.
 Version 1.004**
 - schwa

+**03 January 2025.
+Version 1.100**
+- kerning with Kern On
+- Italic added
+- commaaccentcomb

 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.